 How to Make this Recipe Ahead

 You can make this Cream of Mushroom Soup a couple of days in advance of serving.
 It will last for about 3 days in the refrigerator.
-It last In this case, I like to leave out the heavy cream in the recipe and add it once I’ve reheated the soup and am ready to serve my guests.
+In this case, I like to leave out the heavy cream and add it once I’ve reheated the soup and am ready to serve my guests.

 This recipe also freezes well for up to 3 months if you omit the cream and add it after defrosting and heating.
 Store it in an airtight container with at least an inch at the top for expansion.
 To read more about the do’s and don’ts of freezing and reheating soups, check out this article on Food52.